databyjp/docs/docs/weaviate/concepts/replication-architecture/cluster-architecture.md

 ---

 This page describes how the nodes or clusters in Weaviate's replication design behave.
+Starting with v1.XX, Weaviate also supports dynamic resharding to adjust cluster topology without downtime.

 In Weaviate, metadata replication and data replication are separate.
 For the metadata, Weaviate uses the [Raft](https://raft.github.io/) consensus algorithm.
 For data replication, Weaviate uses a leaderless design with eventual consistency.